datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 !!! example
-    If the existing class and the new class are `infraRsToEncapInstDef` and `infraAssocEncapInstDef`, the impact of incomplete post-upgrade callback (i.e. incomplete data conversion) is that VLANs will not be deployed on leaf switches after the upgrade of the switch.
+    If the old/new class result is `infraRsToEncapInstDef`/`infraAssocEncapInstDef` or `infraRsToInterfacePolProfile`/`infraRsToInterfacePolProfileOpt`, the impact of incomplete post-upgrade callback (i.e. incomplete data conversion) is that VLANs will not be deployed on leaf switches after the upgrade of the switch.

-    You can check the number of objects for these classes via moquery and query option `rsp-subtree-include=count` as shown below.
+    You can check the number of objects for each of these classes via moquery and the query option `rsp-subtree-include=count`:
-    If the Mo count for both classes are the same, it means that `infraAssocEncapInstDef` was created successfully after the APIC upgrade by `infraRsToEncapInstDef`'s post-upgrade callback.
     ```
-    apic1# moquery -c infraAssocEncapInstDef -x rsp-subtree-include=count
-    Total Objects shown: 1

-    # mo.Count
-    childAction  :
-    count        : 11
-    dn           : cnt
-    lcOwn        : local
-    modTs        : never
-    rn           : cnt
-    status       :

     apic1# moquery -c infraRsToEncapInstDef -x rsp-subtree-include=count
     Total Objects shown: 1